1Fresh-Ltd/XPass/README.md

 # Xpass
-Check your password for leaks/insecurity at XPass!
-Or generate strong password
+Check your password for leaks or generate a new strong password at XPass!
 # How to use XPass?
 1. Download the latest release of XPass
 2. Open folder "XPass"